NBISweden/AGAT/docs/tools/agat_sp_manage_functional_annotation.md

 - **--be** or **--blast\_evalue**

-    Integer - Maximum e-value to keep the annotation from the blast file.
+    Float - Maximum e-value to keep the annotation from the blast file.
 By default 1e-6.

 - **--pe**